zastlx/public-wasm-test/README.md

 ```

 ## Matchmaker Documentation
-The `Matchmaker` class is not usually part of the selfbot, and can be imported separately as it's needed.
+The `Matchmaker` class is not usually part of the selfbot, and can be imported separately as it is needed.
 The `Matchmaker` only helps you find public games.
 Private game creation will eventually (probably) be written into the `Player` documentation.

-### Constructor
+> [!NOTE]
+> Upon constructing a Matchmaker, it will connect to and then infinitely reconnect to the matchmaker WebSocket.
+Using `<Matchmaker>.ws.close()` will **instantly reopen the connection**.
+If you need to close the Matchmaker, use `<Matchmaker>.close()`

+The Matchmaker, unlike the rest of the selfbot, heavily relies on promises & `async`.

+#### Methods:
+`constructor(sessionId = '')` -
-The constructor has a parameter, which is a custom session ID.
-If you want to use a session ID already created (to avoid request usage or something), you can use this parameter.
+If you want to use a session ID already created (to avoid request spam or something), you can use sessionId.
 If you intend to use the Matchmaker in a standalone script, ignore the following.

-A custom session ID is generated anytime you log into an account in-app, which is then used in future requests to the Matchmaker.
+A custom session ID is generated anytime you log into an account, which is then used in future requests to the Matchmaker.
 This is stored internally inside of the `Player` object of the script (`<Player>.loginData.sessionId`).
 To make this process easier, the `Manager` has a method named `getSessionId` to generate a random session ID from the `Player`s stored.

+Example usage:

 ```js
 const manager = new manager.Manager();